The flu vaccine stimulates your body's immune system to make antibodies to attack the flu virus.

 Flu vaccine ingredients

-As there are lots of different flu vaccines produced each year, for more detailed information on ingredients ask your doctor or nurse for the patient information leaflet for the specific vaccine being offered.
+As there are lots of different flu vaccines produced each year, for more detailed information on ingredients ask the GP or nurse for the patient information leaflet for the specific vaccine being offered.

 Page last reviewed: 16 July 2019